 Email communication is an integral part of today’s business world, and it’s hard to imagine our work lives without it.
 However, with the benefits of email come a few drawbacks as well.
-One of them is spam emails or unwanted emails from senders or domains that we don’t want to hear from.
+One is spam emails or unwanted emails from senders or domains we don’t want to hear from.

 In this blog post, I will show you how to block an email address or domain using Exchange Online.
 I will guide you through the process step by step, and by the end of this post, you will be able to block unwanted emails from any sender or domain you choose.